Likhitha-Veganti/Likhitha-Veganti.github.io/_portfolio/GYM Fitness Management.md

 ---
-title: "GYM FITNESS MANAGEMENT SYSTEM (SQL)"
+title: "GYM Fitness Management System (SQL)"
 excerpt: "The goal of this study is to provide a simple and affordable gui application for boutique gym and health club startups."
 ---